-**This article by Trevor Bryce appears as it was printed in Archaeology Odyssey.
-Full citation below.
+**This article by Trevor Bryce appears as it was printed in the January/February 2005 issue of Archaeology Odyssey.
 The BAS Library includes the complete version of every article published in Archaeology Odyssey.**From his capital, Hattusa, in central Anatolia, the last-known Hittite king, Suppiluliuma II (1207 B.C.-?), ruled over a people who had once built a great empire—one of the superpowers (along with Egypt, Mittani, Babylon and Assyria) of the Late Bronze Age.
 The Kingdom of the Hittites, called Hatti, had stretched across the face of Anatolia and northern Syria, from the Aegean in the west to the Euphrates in the east.
 But now those days were gone, and the royal capital was about to be destroyed forever by invasion and fire.

 Did Suppiluliuma die defending his city, like the last king of Constantinople 2,600 years later?
 Or did he spend his final moments in his palace, impassively contemplating mankind’s flickering mortality?

 Neither, according to recent archaeological evidence, which paints a somewhat less dramatic, though still mysterious, picture of Hattusa’s last days.
 Excavations at the site, directed by the German archaeologist Jürgen Seeher, have indeed determined that the city was invaded and burned early in the 12th century B.C.
 But this destruction appears to have taken place after many of Hattusa’s residents had abandoned the city, carrying off the valuable (and portable) objects as well as the city’s important official records.
 The site being uncovered by archaeologists was probably little more than a ghost town during its final days.1